zekth/website-1/content/general-guides/install.md

 - Starting Raspberry Pi and configuring it to be used with  reef-pi
 - Install and configuration of reef-pi on the Raspberry Pi

+A beginner friendly [installation guide](https://learn.adafruit.com/reef-pi-installation-and-configuration) is also available on adafruit.com.

 This guide assume some prior familiarity with computers, but no programming knowledge is required.

 ### Prepare Raspberry Pi image